ibm-cloud-docs/containers/cs_at_events.md

 4. Set the time frame that you want to view logs for.
 The default is 15 min.
 5. In the **Available Fields** list, click **type**.
 Click the magnifying glass icon for **Activity Tracker** to limit the logs to only those tracked by the service.
 6. You can use the other available fields to narrow your search.

+To grant other users to see activity, see [Granting permisisons to see account events](docs/services/cloud-activity-tracker/how-to/grant_permissions.html#grant_acc_events).
+{: tip}

 ## Tracking events
 {: #events}